leptos-rs/leptos/README.md

 - **VDOM vs. fine-grained:** Yew is built on the virtual DOM (VDOM) model: state changes cause components to re-render, generating a new virtual DOM tree.
 Yew diffs this against the previous VDOM, and applies those patches to the actual DOM.
 Component functions rerun whenever state changes.
 Leptos takes an entirely different approach.
 Components run once, creating (and returning) actual DOM nodes and setting up a reactive system to update those DOM nodes.
 - **Performance:** This has huge performance implications: Leptos is simply _much_ faster at both creating and updating the UI than Yew is.
 - **Mental model:** Adopting fine-grained reactivity also tends to simplify the mental model.
-There are no surprising components re-renders because there are no re-renders.
+There are no surprising component re-renders because there are no re-renders.
 Your app can be divided into components based on what makes sense for your app, because they have no performance implications.

 ### How is this different from Sycamore?